-Many significant others will be spending the holiday alone as their spouse, boyfriend, girlfriend or family member is serving in the military.
+Many significant others will spend the holiday alone as their spouse, boyfriend, girlfriend, or family member serves in the military.
 Brighten their day by sending an inspirational card or letter to a military spouse.

 Our hardworking military and emergency services teams love to get seasonal greetings too!
 Operation Gratitude can distribute your greeting cards to active military members, veterans, and first responders this holiday season.

 One of the hardest things for parents at the holidays is seeing their little one stuck in a hospital bed.
 Bring smiles to kids and their families by getting in touch with Cards for Hospitalized Kids.
 The greetings go to those staying at Ronald McDonald Houses and hospitals.

 This organization seeks to share joy and promote healing to women and men who have been incarcerated in Pennsylvania.
 CentrePeace accepts cards from children aged 5-18 and passes them on to inmates.